scurid-inc/sample-apps/python/agentDownloadPkg/README.md

 ```
 ## Prerequisite
 1. The Scurid Server shall be up and running.
 See [here](https://docs.scurid.com/v23.0.2.1/quickstart/quickstart-on-premise/#download-scurid-server) for details.
-2. The Scurid App is connected to the Scurid Server.
+2. The Scurid App is onboarded and is connected to the Scurid Server.
 See [here](https://docs.scurid.com/v23.0.2.1/quickstart/quickstart-on-premise/#download-scurid-edge-agent) for details.
 3. The Scurid Edge Agent is up and Approved by the Scurid App.
 See [here](https://docs.scurid.com/v23.0.2.1/quickstart/quickstart-on-premise/#step-2-launching-scurid-server-and-app) for details.

 ## Steps to execute the example